Board of Directors

 Desiree Flores (she/her) brings 20 years of social justice grant making and program development experience funding social justice movement building at the local, state, and national levels.
 She was previously the Program Director of U.S. Social Justice at the Arcus Foundation, a global LGBTQ philanthropy, supporting policy and culture change determined by...

 Desiree Flores (she/her) brings 20 years of social justice grant making and program development experience funding social justice movement building at the local, state, and national levels.
 She was previously the Program Director of U.S. Social Justice at the Arcus Foundation, a global LGBTQ philanthropy, supporting policy and culture change determined by LGBTQ people pushed to the margins.
-Earlier in her career, she served as Director of Board Affairs at Planned Parenthood Federation of America, and as a longtime program officer at the Ms. Foundation for Women supporting more powerful gender and racial justice movements.
+Earlier in her career, she served as Director of Board A*airs at Planned Parenthood Federation of America, and as a longtime program o*icer at the Ms. Foundation for Women supporting more powerful gender and racial justice movements.
 Desiree earned a bachelor’s degree from UCLA and a master’s in public administration from the John F. Kennedy School of Government at Harvard University.

 Read more